 Your emails are not shared with third parties.
 They are not going to be sold to anyone and you will not be subscribed to any newsletters or the likes (who likes those, anyway?).
 Yes, we periodically clean out our mail boxes, so we can’t really say how long we keep the information for.
 Sometimes it’s only for a couple of minutes, other times it’s useful to keep the mails so that we can diagnose problems.

 Yeah.
 That’s it.
-Sorry, but we’re not that interested, really.
 We’re not internet gangster collecting tons of e-mail addresses or data in order to send you spam or newsletters.
-It’s not even used to make any money.
-That’s just not how we work.
 That’s not how we want to work and behave.
 Our only source of income are your generous donations.

-If you have any questions, you’re always free to contact us (if you’re not too paranoid, that is).
+If you have any questions, you’re always free to contact us.